To retain workers, Walmart moves more of them full time

 “We know offering more full-time opportunities along with skills training and equipping associates with tools to make work easier will help us continue to attract and retain top talent,” Holler wrote in a corporate blog.

-Walmart’s increasing focus on full-time jobs also comes as it’s creating a team-based structure in its stores where groups of eight to 12 workers work together in an area of a store like toys or clothing and get cross-trained.
+Walmart’s increasing focus on full-time jobs also comes as it’s creating a team-based structure in its stores where groups of eight to 12 workers work together in an area like toys or clothing and get cross-trained.

-But Walmart’s strategy also is occurring as the discounter continues to get criticized by labor-backed groups for lagging behind key retailers like Target, Amazon and Costco in its minimum hourly wages across the board.
+But Walmart’s has been criticized by labor-backed groups and its own workers for lagging behind retailers like Target, Amazon and Costco.
 Costco just raised its minimum hourly wage to $16, while the starting pay at Target and Amazon is $15 per hour.
 Walmart last raised its entry-level wages for U.S. hourly employees to $11 in early 2018, though it’s been raising starting wages for certain jobs.
 Holler says Walmart is focusing more on creating clear pathways with better training so workers can move up the ladder.

+Cynthia Murray, a 20-year associate in Hyattsville, Maryland, and member of United for Respect, a worker advocacy group, says she’s encouraged that more workers at Walmart will be full-time.
+But she says the company needs to take “greater action to respect us.”

+“If Walmart truly wants to retain associates and offer ‘stability and room for growth’ we are happy to meaningfully engage with them on our requests, which include moving to a full $15 minimum wage for all employees immediately, cost-of-living increases to longtime employees, and giving us a seat on the board,” she wrote in an emailed statement.

-The approach toward full-time staffing also comes as online behemoth Amazon faced the biggest union push in its history.
-Walmart Inc. declined to comment on whether its efforts were a way to head off any similar efforts that might arise at the retailer.
+The approach toward full-time staffing also comes as online behemoth Amazon recently faced the biggest union push in its history.
+Walmart Inc. declined to comment on whether its efforts were a way to head off any similar efforts.

 Holler said that the full-time staffing approach that has been successful in Walmart’s distribution centers and fulfillment centers, where more than 80% of its workers are full-timers.